aussenposten/bot_guard/README.md

 **Note:** The proof-of-work challenge runs in a Web Worker, so it doesn't block the browser UI.
 See `PROOF_OF_WORK.md` for detailed documentation.

 #### Screen Resolution Check
-- **Enable screen resolution check:** Validates that screen resolution matches User-Agent
+- **Enable screen resolution check:** Detects obviously fake resolutions and headless browsers
-  - Blocks desktop UAs with mobile resolutions
+  - Blocks extremely unusual resolutions (< 320px or > 4000px)
+  - Blocks impossible aspect ratios (> 3.0)
+  - Catches headless browser defaults (800x600, 1280x720)
-  - Blocks mobile UAs with desktop resolutions
+  - Detects phone UAs with desktop resolutions

-  - Catches headless browsers with suspicious resolutions (e.g., 800x600)
+**Note:** iPads with Safari report as "Macintosh" (desktop) in their User-Agent, so the check is permissive with tablet-sized resolutions to avoid false positives.
+The focus is on catching automation tools rather than precise device type validation.

 #### Rate Limiting
 - **Rate limit hits:** Maximum requests per time window (default: 20)